 * Dollar on track for biggest weekly drop in three months

-LONDON, March 15 (Reuters) - The dollar broadly fell against its rivals on Friday and was on track for its biggest weekly drop in more than three months, while the Australian and the Kiwi dollars were the biggest gainers on news of more China stimulus plans.
+NEW YORK, March 15 (Reuters) - The dollar fell broadly on Friday and was on track for its biggest weekly drop in more than three months, dragged lower by weak U.S. economic data, while the euro climbed higher.

-While no change in policy rates is expected next week after the Fed paused a multi-year rate hiking cycle in January, officials might strike a more cautious view on the outlook for the global economy after a volatile week in currency markets.
+While no change in rates is expected next week after the Fed paused a multi-year rate-hiking cycle in January, officials might strike a more cautious view on the outlook for the global economy after a volatile week in currency markets.

 The yen remained firm after the Bank of Japan kept monetary policy steady but tempered its optimism that robust exports and factory output will underpin growth, giving a boost to its perceived safe-haven status.

-Reporting by Saikat Chatterjee Editing by Mark Heinrich
+Reporting by Kate Duguid and Saikat Chatterjee; Editing by Dan Grebler